 My wife was spending more time talking with our insurance agent than her own mother.
 Such a great use of time.

 7.)
 Being the Bad Guy

-I often times think of landlording as babysitting.
-When you let a tenant do whatever they want, they will quickly become their own worst enemy and destroy the property, turning it into the town dump.
-As a result, we have to consistently monitor the tenants to make sure they are “behaving.”
-For example, in the past week, we’ve had to send letters or call tenants about:
+I often used to think of landlording as babysitting.
+Let a tenant do whatever they want, and they would quickly become their own worst enemy and destroy the property, turning it into the town dump.

 - Throwing garbage over their apartment decks

 - Piling trash bags on their apartment decks

 - Parking on the lawn rather than in the parking lot